Aviva’s Sustainability Ambition: with you today, for a better tomorrow

-Aviva Life & Pensions UK Limited (AVLAP) is responsible for the oversight of a significant amount of capital that is invested in a large number of companies.
-As an asset owner managing assets on behalf of our customers, we take our responsibility seriously.
+Aviva UK Life is responsible for the oversight of a significant amount of capital that is invested in a diverse range of companies.
+As an asset owner and a manager of assets on behalf of our customers, we take our responsibility seriously.

 We classify responsible investment according to the Principles for Responsible Investment (PRI) definition as “an approach to investing that incorporates environmental, social and governance (ESG) factors into investment decisions, to better manage risk and generate sustainable, long-term returns”.

-We believe this is achieved through integrating ESG factors into our buy/sell decision on an investment and by active ownership and engagement, which we view as the minimum level for responsible investing.
+We believe this is achieved through integrating ESG factors into our buy/sell decision on an investment, by active ownership and engagement, which we view as the minimum level for responsible investing.
 We believe this is essential in fulfilling our role as responsible asset owners.

 Our report seeks to disclose the outcomes of our stewardship activity and how we have sought to exercise stewardship effectively as asset owners.
 We will continue to evolve along our journey as we recognise the important role we play as guardians of market integrity and in minimising systemic risks.